 You can also access the non-filing tool form here, if you think you are eligible but have not filed a return for either of the last two tax years or provided non-filing information to the IRS before.

-You can check your eligibility for advanced payments here.
+You can check your eligibility for advance payments here.

 Income Limits on Increased Credit

 The increase in the credit from the 2020 base of $2,000 per qualifying child is phased out above certain annual income thresholds.